Philip’s Brother Michael

-Mike pointed out that in the 1850 census, in the Creagerstown district of Frederick County, MD, an Elizabeth Myers, age 77, was counted as head of a household.
+In the Creagerstown district of Frederick County, MD, Elizabeth Myers, age 77, was counted as head of a household.
 This age puts her *close* to the birth date of 1770 given on the gravestone for Elizabeth Fout Myers.
 Also in the household is Mary Myers, age 48, listed on the stone with birth date of 1803.
-Only one year off in the case of Mary, three years for elderly Elizabeth; there can be little doubt these are the ones.
+Only one year off in the case of Mary, three years for elderly Elizabeth.
 The 1850 census was the first to include names of all household members, instead of only the head of each household.
 But I tracked the census entries back through 1840, 30, 20, 10, and 1800, and the numbers per age bracket match up pretty well.
 More on the census data in a moment.

 To further cement the connection, Mike found a land sale on MDLandrec.net that ties it all together.
 As usual, click on the image to enlarge.

 This deed was issued to George Layman, who bought the land from Mary Myers on 30 Aug.
 1851, for a price of $468.
 The description includes exactly the seven parcels that Michael purchased between 1793 and 1810!
 Mary, you may recall, is included on the aforementioned gravestone.
 Besides cementing the relationships, the deed is encouraging to me personally; it indicates that I found all of the correct land transactions, and no spurious ones.